 - Epic results never come.
 We receive approximately the same ROI and our KPIs don’t show any significant changes.

 - The changes negatively affect our sales results, adding more stress to our workload and impacting our overall workflow.

 The final part is the same for both scenarios.
-We lose a lot of time and money on techniques that don’t work out for us in the end.
+We lose a lot of time and money on techniques and mind trick games that don’t work out for us in the end.

 Why does it happen?

 - We look up to authority too much.
 All enthusiastic business owners who follow authority figures in their vertical, want to reach top performance fast.
 They seek the wisdom of industry leaders and buy book after book, hoping to get a clear view of their business potential or to turn the tables on their KPIs.

 - We expect to be guided.
 Sales book authors don’t write tutorials on organizing your business or sales.
 They don’t give out orders or instructions.
 Most of the books on sales detail the author’s experience in their respective fields and outline particular cases the authors had to work with.
 While these cases may resemble the challenges you have encountered, they still differ from your experiences.
 They can’t really be applied to your business model without adjustments or corrections.